-What is a multi-tenant architecture?
+What is multi-tenant architecture?
 How does it differ from a single-tenant model?
 Which is better for a SaaS solution?

 And what should non-tech product founders know about this topic?